Amy13139/wip-eaw-docs/docs/port/data_file.rst

 - Have the end result be easily human-readable
 - Have the data be optimized for gameplay

 To this end, all data structures are sub-classes off Godot's ``Resource`` class.
 This allows easy edits with the engine through use of the ``export`` keyword, which puts a variable into the inspector GUI for the resource.
 It also keeps all data contained to Godot, allowing edits to any aspect of the game and removing the potential issues of supporting an editor alongside the port.

 ``export``'s Limitations
 ------------------------
 .. note::
-	This section was written during development of Godot 4.0, they may have improved the export system by the release of the 4.0 update.
+	This section was written during development of Godot 4.0, they should have improved the export system by the release of the 4.0 update.

 Currently, the ``export`` keyword has limited functionality in specifying custom resource sub-classes and adding tooltips.
 This means that it lacks support for a hierarchical structure and documentation on all values cannot be easily viewed in-editor.
 This is a requested feature, so it may be completed by the release of the Eaw-Godot Port.

 Data Hierarchy Information